tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Future Potential

-Paper Birch: Canada’s Iconic Tree for Wood and Syrup
+Paper Birch: Canada’s Iconic Tree for Wood, Biomass, and Birch Syrup

-Birch Syrup: A Rising Alternative to Maple Syrup
+Birch Syrup: A Valuable Alternative to Maple Syrup

 Key Facts About Birch Syrup